 Then the move to the Manchester club scene which I worked for about 25 years.
 Live performances have included work with Karl 'Wimoweh' Denver, Jeff Layton (of 'Les Miserables' fame), Jane McDonald and Ruby Murray (who still shares the record with Elvis and Madonna, for the greatest number of singles in the British Top 20 at the same time - she said she had had a good week that week) plus literally hundreds of others.

 Nowadays, I devote more of my time to playing church organs, something I love.
-I play regularly at St. Patrick's in Oldham.
+I played regularly at St. Patrick's in Oldham for over twenty years.
 In 2000, I was asked to play for the Mayor of Oldham's Inaugural Mass which was scary.
 I didn't know that much pomp and ceremony existed in Oldham.
 Then, in September 2007, the BBC recorded their Sunday Worship programme at St Patricks' so I got to play on the radio to 5,000,000 listeners.
 At least that's what we were told.

 While most of my time is spent teaching, I'm happy to say that I did play for the Soul Inspiration Gospel Choir for a couple of years.
 As well as performing at charity events, we sang at weddings, concerts, including a sellout gig at Shaw Playhouse 2 and at the Centenary Celebrations of Dunwood Park.
 All good fun.